Currently Enrolling Trials

 - to treat depressive symptoms in adults with major depressive disorder with acute suicidal ideation or behavior; approved August 2020

 Spravato (esketamine) nasal spray is a non-competitive N-methyl D-aspartate (NMDA) receptor antagonist.

 Spravato is supplied as a spray for intranasal administration.
-The recommended dosage is as follows:
+Scroll down for the recommended dosing/administration for each indication.

-Adverse effects associated with the use of Spravato may include, but are not limited to, the following:
+Adverse effects associated with the use of Spravato for TRD may include, but are not limited to, the following:

 The Spravato drug label comes with the following Black Box Warning: Risk for sedation and dissociation after administration.
 Monitor patients for at least two hours after administration. ● Potential for abuse and misuse.
 Consider the risks and benefits of prescribing Spravato prior to using in patients at higher risk of abuse.
 Monitor patients for signs and symptoms of abuse and misuse. ● Spravato is only available through a restricted program called the Spravato REMS. ● Increased risk of suicidal thoughts and behaviors in pediatric and young adult patients taking antidepressants.
 Closely monitor all antidepressant-treated patients for clinical worsening and emergence of suicidal thoughts and behaviors.
 Spravato is not approved for use in pediatric patients.